chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/roadmap.md

 - Fine-tuning manifold with human feedback [eg](https://github.com/openai/openai-cookbook/blob/main/examples/Customizing_embeddings.ipynb)
 - Expanded vector search (MMR, Polytope)
 - Your research

-You can find the REST OpenAPI spec at `localhost:8000/openapi.json` when the backend is running.

 Please [reach out](https://discord.gg/MMeYNTmh3x) and talk to us before you get too far in your projects so that we can offer technical guidance/align on roadmap.